Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 WásiDirected by Sebastián Gómez Ruíz Amado Villafaña Chaparro

 As the sun rises on a village in northern Colombia, we glimpse its inhabitants as they begin their day.
-As the scene emerges from obscurity, a voiceover ruminates on the nature of sight.
+As the scene emerges from obscurity, a voiceover reflects on the nature of sight.
 It is the voice of Arhuaco filmmaker Amado Vilafaña Chaparro, the co-director of Wási.
 He shares his thoughts on anthropologists like Gerardo Reichel-Dolmatoff and Robert Gardner, and the (mis)representations they produce.
 Ultimately he, and this film, affirm the power indigenous people can seize by taking up the camera themselves - becoming authors of their image and, so, authors of knowledge.

 Duration 16 minutes